shasderias/ilysa/README.md

 * a working Go environment
 * a working Git installation
-* a code editor (these instructions are tested with Visual Studio Code and the Ilysa's author uses Goland)
+* a code editor (these instructions are tested with Visual Studio Code and Ilysa's author uses Goland)
 * a beatmap with *all* requisite BPM blocks placed

 ### Go Environment